 - Bear in mind, too, that one or more of your political competitors in your constituency may sign the Pledge.
 So, if you were to cancel your Pledge, you would only be putting yourself at a competitive disadvantage.

 In short, you can of course revoke your Pledge at any time if you wish, but there's really no reason to, and every reason not to.
-So please show yourself to be part of the global political solution by signing the Simpol Pledge.
-Show yourself to be more than just a national politician, but a global one too.
+So please show yourself to be part of the global political solution by signing the Simpol Pledge online now.

 Political parties may officially support Simpol by passing a resolution at their annual party conference (or in whatever forum is legally charged with policy making).
 Please download the template resolution in support of Simpol for consideration by your party.